syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/clipboard.md

 * Since the string values are not parsed to number and date type, so when the selected string type cells are dragged to number type cells then it will display as **NaN**.
 For date type cells, when the selected string type cells are dragged to date type cells then it will display as an **empty cell**.
 * Linear series and the sequential data generations are not supported in this autofill feature.
+* The Auto Fill feature can only be applied to the viewport cell when enabling the features of virtual scrolling, infinite scrolling, or column virtualization in the grid.

 ## Paste